eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

 # Object Structure

-- what kinds of data do objects hold?
+What kinds of data do objects hold?

 ## Plain Text